Trigo (horse): Stud career

 Trigo was retired to his owner's Cloghran stud after his win in the Irish St Leger.
 He met with limited success, his best winners including Trigo Verde (Yorkshire Oaks), Harvest Star (Irish 1,000 Guineas) and Kerry Piper (Cesarewitch).
 He was later moved to the Aston Park stud, Aston Rowant, Oxfordshire where he died and was buried in 1946.

+Pedigree

+Trigo is inbred 5S x 4D x 5D to the stallion St Simon, meaning that he appears fifth generation (via La Fleche) on the sire side of his pedigree, and fourth generation and fifth generation (via Simena) on the dam side of his pedigree.

+Trigo is inbred 4S x 5D to the stallion Gallinule, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Lesterlin) on the dam side of his pedigree.